ChinaNetCloud/nc-backup-py/docs/README_TAIL.md

+## This is a partial backup of old documentation when it was part of a wiki, instructions may have changed.

 In general nc-backup-py works similar to many backups systems but it's objetives are to achive could and linux servers backups.
 Let's get into it for you to start getting familiar with it.

 Notice: If you are interested on leaning about the structure of the project go ahead and read the rest of the introduction, but you do not really need this information to be able to install the software.
 In that case you can jump straight to Quick setup; manual install (Quick Start Procedure) or installation instructions and try to follow them.